 However, I would like to shed some light on some of these issues which are not regularly discussed in an open forum.
 By sharing these limitations, we can push past them and deliver improved treatment protocols for our patients.

-(By the way, to learn how you can make All-on-Four Prosthetics & Manage common complications, see our online training course All-on-Four “In-A-Box”)
+(By the way, to learn how you can make All-on-Four Prosthetics & Manage common complications, see our online training courses)

 Hygiene can be horrendous under these prostheses.
 Some patients just don’t have the manual dexterity or appropriate hygiene habits to keep these prosthetics clean.
 It used to be thought that calculus and plaque did not negatively affect the implants, but we know that good hygiene is necessary for good peri-implant health and longevity.